doctrine/phpcr-odm-documentation/en/reference/query-builder.rst

    $posts = $qb->getQuery()->execute();

 The above code block will select all documents in the document tree of class ``Post``.
-This feature is especially usefull within a document repository class.
+This feature is especially useful within a document repository class.

+Example showing the use of the query builder in a ``DocumentRepository``:

 .. code-block:: php